krainboltgreene/hsdk.js/README.md

 Much like [json-home](https://mnot.github.io/I-D/json-home/), a fantastic spec by @mnot, jsonapi-home is an attempt to allow clients to build themselves.

-Using the example above, we need a HTTP server running on `hsdkjs.getsandbox.com` that responds to `http` requests to `GET /v1/resources`.
+Using the example above, we need a HTTP server running at `http://hsdkjs.getsandbox.com` that responds to `GET /v1/resources` requests.

 Here is a sample CURL-based request (an example of what hsdk does under the hood):